gianeen/Website/content/about.md

 ---
 ## About Me:

 ######  Hey there!
 My name is Gianeen.
 I'm a Chipotle connoisseur, avid R&B music listener, and a proud dog mom to two mixed Shih Tzus- Buddy (12) and Benji (7).
-I happily split my time in between Austin and Houston
+I happily split my time in between Austin and Houston (H-town hold it down)!

 ###### I will be graduating this May from The University of Texas at Austin with a Bachelor of Science and Arts in Biology, a Bachelor of Arts in Health and Society (with a concentration in Health and the Economy), and a Business of Healthcare certificate.